boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 The bridge is compatible with ROKIT Locator version 1.11.
 If you have an earlier version, see [Support of earlier versions of ROKIT Locator](#support-of-earlier-versions-of-rokit-locator).

+Since the last ROS 1 release Noetic will reach End Of Life in May 2025, this will be the last Noetic version of the bosch_locator_bridge.
+Future bosch_locator_bridge will be released uder ROS 2 (branch [humble](../../../tree/humble)).

 ## Quick Start

 This section describes how to record your environment, create a map out of the record and localize yourself within it.